 The new Italian residence permit is called EC residence permit for long-term residents and is a permanent document.
 The permanent residence permit is granted to foreign citizens living in Italy for five uninterrupted years.
 Applications for permanent residence permits may be submitted with the local post office or with the municipal office.
 The application must contain the following:

-The applicants are also required to submit proof of paying all necessary fees for obtaining the Italian residence license.
+The applicants are also required to submit proof of paying all the necessary fees for obtaining the Italian residence license.
 Our lawyers in Italy will provide you all the information about obtaining a residence permit.

 Depending on the type of residence permit, foreign citizens are required to renew their permits on a regular basis.
 Foreign citizens living in Italy are required to apply for renewal as it follows:

-If you need help in obtaining a residence permit you can contact our law firm in Italy.
+If you need help in obtaining a residence permit, you can contact our law firm in Italy.